Dec 13 – 14, 2025 HYBRID

 Europe/Istanbul timezone

-Effect of Strength Class, Maximum Size of Aggregate and Curing Type on Concrete Compressive Strength Determined by Rebound Number and Ultrasonic Pulse Velocity
+Effect of Concrete Strength Class, Maximum Aggregate Particle Size, and Curing Type on Ultrasonic Pulse Velocity

 Dec 13, 2025, 3:30 PM